Ageing and sexing details:

 coverts with white marks extending up along the shaft.
 If these

-are not visible, check for older secondaries contrasting with 1-2 fresh
+are not visible, check for older secondaries contrasting with one or two fresh

-tertials, as these are occasionally replaced in the first prebasic moult.
+tertials, as these are occasionally replaced in the preformative molt.

 Photo by Marcel Gahbauer,

-grayish to grayish brown tails, with tapered and relatively abraded
+grayish to grayish brown tails, with relatively narrow and pointed.

-However, some ASY birds also have rather worn-looking tails, so caution
+However, some ASY birds also have rather worn tails that can sometimes look similar, so caution

 must be used, and ageing should be done in combination with wing